golamrabbiazad/cf-workers-nextjs/README.md

 bun i

 # run on local env
-bun run preview:worker
+bun run preview
 ```

-Open [http://localhost:8771](http://localhost:8771) with your browser to see the result.
+Open [http://localhost:8787](http://localhost:8787) with your browser to see the result.

-## Cloudflare integration
+## Application scripts

-Besides the script mentioned above `c3` has added a few extra scripts that allow you to integrate the application with the [Cloudflare Workers](https://workers.cloudflare.com/) environment, these are:

 - `build:worker` to build the application for Workers using the [`@opennextjs/cloudflare`](https://github.com/opennextjs/opennextjs-cloudflare) CLI
-- `dev:worker` to locally preview your Workers application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
+- `preview` to build and locally preview the application for Workers using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
-- `deploy:worker` to deploy your Workers application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
+- `deploy` to deploy your Workers application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI

 After doing this you can run the `dev` or `preview` script and visit the `/api/hello` route to see the example in action.